 Why You Need Integrated Component Management Software

 When you work in a unified design environment, you don’t have to struggle with multiple interfaces that use different processes to accomplish a single design goal.
 Working within a single interface that focuses on PCB design improves your workflow and reduces the chances of referencing errors in your layout.
-Swapping with suitable replacements is simple and only requires learning a single process.
+Swapping parts with suitable replacements is simple and only requires learning a single process.

-Once your component updates, an integrated software package will synchronize any updates back into your schematic and layout.
+Once your component library updates, an integrated software package will synchronize any library updates back into your schematic and layout.
 Your design software should then generate a change report in an intuitive format so that team members can be made aware of any updates.
 This makes it easy to manage critical issues like component lifecycle and obsolescence, and all within a single design environment.

 Working with a single PCB design software platform that directly connects to your component libraries makes component information management easy.
 You can implement industry-standard management strategies that are critical for large organizations.
 Your design, simulation, analysis, and component management tools come in a single package, and you won’t have to purchase important design features as add-ons.

 How Altium’s Unified Design Model Can Help You

 Working in a unified design environment means that your design tools integrate seamlessly with your component libraries, simulation tools, and bill of materials generation tools.
 As component libraries update their information from the web, you can manage component lifecycles and anticipate obsolescence.
 Passing these updates from your library to your schematic and layout is smooth and intuitive.